cscart/docs/en/developer_guide/api/entities/product_variations.rst

 :doc:`Product variations </user_guide/manage_products/products/product_variations>` are a way to group some specific :doc:`option variants <options>`.
 For example, let’s assume that you sell T-shirts.
 They come in 3 colors (red, green, blue) and 3 sizes (small, medium, large).
 In this case *T-shirt* would be a product, and *large blue T-shirt* would be one of the product variations.

-When you create a :doc:`product <products>`, you decide whether that product will have variations or :doc:`option combinations <combinations>`.
+When you create a product, you decide whether that product will have variations or :doc:`option combinations <combinations>`.
 Variations and combinations look similar on the storefront, but :doc:`variations can be configured to a greater extent in the Administration panel </user_guide/manage_products/products/simple_versus_configurable>`.

 .. contents::
    :backlinks: none